jona-ha/design-portfolio-template/README.md

 3. modify the index.html

+  (open the index.html with an text editor of your choice)

   3.1 change the title of your portfolio

   3.2 change your name, job and email adress inside [div id="bannertext"] and [div id="footertext"]